open-policy-agent/opa/docs/content/configuration.md

 To use the ECS metadata service, specify only the AWS region for the resource as `aws_region`.
 ECS containers have at most one associated IAM role.

-**N.B.** Providing a value for `iam_role` will cause OPA to use the EC2 metadata service even if running inside an ECS container.
-This may result in unexpected problems if, for example, there is no route to the EC2 metadata service from inside the container or if the IAM role is only available within the container and not from the hosting EC2 instance.
+> Providing a value for `iam_role` will cause OPA to use the EC2 metadata service even
+> if running inside an ECS container.
+This may result in unexpected problems if, for example,
+> there is no route to the EC2 metadata service from inside the container or if the IAM role is only available within the container and not from the hosting EC2 instance.

 | Field | Type | Required | Description |
 | --- | --- | --- | --- |